-- The first cord travels through the casing easily, however the second cord is more difficult and some patient jiggling helps to get the ribbon moving through.
+- The first cord travels through the casing easily.
+However, the second cord is more difficult, and some patient jiggling helps to get the ribbon moving through.

-- Knot the ends if you wish to stop fraying or to create some decoration, add beads or tassels to the end.
+- Knot the ends if you wish to stop fraying or to create some decoration; add beads or tassels to the end.

 Decorative Ideas for Your DIY Santa Sack

-If you wish to personalize your Santa sack then here are some ideas of different things you could do.
+If you wish to personalize your Santa sack, then here are some ideas of different things you could do.
 Remember it is best to do these before sewing up the sack.
-It is easier to work on a single layer of fabric and you may need to iron some fusible interfacing on the wrong side of the fabric in order to reinforce it.
+It is easier to work on a single layer of fabric, and you may need to iron some fusible interfacing on the wrong side of the fabric in order to reinforce it.

-How to make a Santa sack with decorations:
+How to Make a Personalized Santa Sack

-- Appliqué: Cut out some Christmas shapes like a Christmas tree or a star and use your machine to appliqué the letters or shapes on to the sack with a zig zag stitch.
+- Appliqué: Cut out some Christmas shapes like a Christmas tree or a star and use your machine to appliqué the letters or shapes onto the sack with a zig-zag stitch.
 Hand stitch using a blanket stitch or even a small running stitch depending on how much washing you intend to do to this bag.
 I have some free Christmas tree template printables for you to start with.

 - Cut Shapes with Pinking Shears: Appliqué shapes cut with pinking shears onto the sack using a simple running stitch to outline the shape.
 The pinking shears reduce the amount of fraying around the edge of the fabric and simplify the applique process.
 Finding fabrics with Christmas designs on them and cutting around the outline of the design is another alternative to an appliqué design.

 - Felt Cut Outs: Felt is a great medium to work with for Christmas.
 Bright pieces of felt used to create Christmas decorative ideas make really beautiful festive finishes.
-Felt can be layered and making a funny Santa face is easy to do with felt.
-Use some googlie eyes and a piece of faux fur to finish off Santa’s beard and hat.
+Felt can be layered, and making a funny Santa face is easy to do with felt.
+Use some googly eyes and a piece of faux fur to finish off Santa’s beard and hat.
 Learn how to sew felt.

 How to Make a Santa Sack - In Conclusion

 There is no doubt your finished Santa sack will look festive and ready for all the treats you have asked Santa for this year.
-Don’t forget to leave out some Christmas cookies next to your Santa sack and everyone will have a jolly, merry Christmas.
+Don’t forget to leave out some Christmas cookies next to your Santa sack, and everyone will have a jolly, merry Christmas.